ploucandco/Ender5Plus/README.md

 5. Install ADXL345 with connections to the RPI, twisted cables: GND+MISO, 3.3V+MOSI, SCLK+CS and setup input shaping Used V2 mount from https://cults3d.com/en/3d-model/tool/creality-sprite-adxl345-mount
-  Got issues: there was no https://github.com/Klipper3d/klipper/blob/master/scripts/klipper-mcu.service in the ~/klipper/scripts directory and enabling [mcu rpi] was not working, what I solved with section 2.6. of this tutorial and checked systemctl status klipper-mcu
+  Got issues: there was no https://github.com/Klipper3d/klipper/blob/master/scripts/klipper-mcu.service in the ~/klipper/scripts directory and enabling [mcu rpi] was not working, what I solved with section 2.6 and beyond of this tutorial (https://www.lpomykal.cz/klipper-raspberry-as-a-second-mcu-installation/) and checked systemctl status klipper-mcu

 Current printer.cfg